darklife/darkriscv/README.md

 - uses only 2 blockRAMs (one for instruction, one for data)
 - uses only 1118 LUTs (Spartan-6 LUTs)

+Of course, there are lots of missing features, but they will be soved in future.

-Since my target is the ultra-low-cost Xilinx Spartan-6 family of FPGAs, the project is based in the Xilinx ISE 14.4 for Linux.
+Finally, since my target is the ultra-low-cost Xilinx Spartan-6 family of FPGAs, the project is based in the Xilinx ISE 14.4 for Linux.
 However, no explicit references for Xilinx elements are done and all logic is inferred directly from Verilog, which means that the project is easily portable to any other FPGA families.